God's Design for Your Body

 Questions to Reflect On

-2. You Reflect God’s Image
+2. Created in God's Image

 “So God created mankind in His own image, in the image of God He created them; male and female He created them.”